Claudette Colbert: Final years and death

-For years, Colbert divided her time between her Manhattan apartment and her vacation home in Speightstown, Barbados.
+For years, Colbert divided her time between her Manhattan apartment and her vacation home in Speightstown, Barbados, West Indies.
 The latter, purchased from a British gentleman and nicknamed Bellerive, was the island's only plantation house fronting the beach.
 Her permanent address remained Manhattan.

-When her mother Jeanne died in 1970, and her brother Charles in 1971, Colbert's only surviving relative was her brother's daughter, Coco Lewis.
+When her mother died in 1970, and her brother in 1971, Colbert's only surviving relative was her brother's first wife's daughter, Coco Lewis.
+After that, the widow and second wife of her brother, moved from Florida to Barbados to live with Colbert.